ThePython10110/ExchangeClone/README.md

 ## Known issues:
 * Dark/Red Matter armor don't work they way they should, especially in MTG.
 I would greatly appreciate a PR that makes them work more like ProjectE.
 * The sword/katar AOE ability does not take upgrades into account.
 This will probably not be fixed (MCL)
-* When machines are exploded, they (and the items inside) do not drop.
-I can't figure out why.
 * For technical reasons (making them work with MCL hoppers), Exchange Orbs and Upgrades can be used as fuel.
 This isn't really a problem, but it will be removed once I decide the new hopper API is new enough that most people are using it.
-* Dark/Red matter shears will sometimes (randomly) be treated as normal shears when used by MCL dispensers.
+* Dark/Red Matter Shears will sometimes (randomly) be treated as normal shears when used by MCL dispensers.
 This will not be fixed.
+* In Mineclonia, when inserting items into Dark/Red Matter Furnaces with hoppers, they will not start at the correct speed, instead being limited to a maximum of 1 item/second.
+This will not be fixed unless Mineclonia changes how things work.
+* In Mineclonia, hoppers can put invalid items into Energy Collectors.

 **If you have a suggestion or notice a bug, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**